NYUMusEdLab/SpatialAudioNav/README.md

 - Built with Three.js for 3D rendering
 - Uses Web Audio API for spatial audio processing
 - Implements HRTF panning for realistic spatial audio perception
-- Responsive design with adaptations for mobile devices

-## Browser Compatibility

-- Optimized for Chrome and other modern browsers supporting Web Audio API
-- Requires browser support for ES6 modules and three.js